Lilyjjo/ToxicLiquidationSpiralExploration/README.md

 Currently this repo contains an unmodified Compound v2 fork setup to mimic the behavior of the 2023 0VIX attack.
 It's a WIP.
 The file `test/ToxicLiquidationSpiral.t.sol` contains the setup and can be run with `forge test -vv`.

-The Compound Fork currently runs two tests:
+The suit currently runs two tests on the Compound fork:
 - A short demonstrating that the setup is working
-- A toxic liquidation spiral attack similar to the 0VIX attack The testing suit is setup to allow more tests to be added.
+- A toxic liquidation spiral attack similar to the 0VIX attack

+The testing suit is setup to allow more tests to be added.